ibm-cloud-docs/transit-gateway/adding-ca.md

     {: note}

 `--network-id`
 :   ID of the network connection.
-For `classic` connections, do not set a value.
+For `classic` connections, don't set a value.
 Use the CRN for all other network types.
 For example, to find the CRN of a VPC:

    ```sh
    ibmcloud is vpc VPC_ID --json